U.S. Solar Installations Reach Quarterly Record Amid Surging Electricity Generation Capacity

 See also: American Clean Power Association Reports Third-Largest Year for U.S. Clean Power Capacity, but Industry Faces Persistent Challenges

-However, the residential solar sector experienced a decline of 25% year-over-year and 18% quarter-over-quarter, primarily due to increasing interest rates and a slowdown in installations in California.
+However, the residential solar sector experienced a decline of 25% year-over-year and 18% quarter-over-quarter, primarily due to increasing interest rates and a slowdown in rooftop solar installations in California.
 On the other hand, the commercial solar sector remained relatively stable quarter-over-quarter.

 Despite the challenges faced by the residential sector, the report anticipates that the will install a comparable amount of solar capacity in 2024 as it did in 2023, which marked a record year with nearly 40 gigawatts of new additions.